ronbha7/possession-value-optimization/README.md

 - **Model performance** — Calibrated XGB: ROC-AUC ~0.63, PR-AUC ~0.61, Brier ~0.23.
 Baseline (constant P(make)): ROC-AUC 0.5.
 The model adds clear separation over the baseline.

-- **Policy at 0.05 uplift threshold** — We reallocate 2pt shots whose counterfactual 3pt EV exceeds their 2pt EV by at least 0.05.
+- **Policy at 0.05 uplift threshold** — Reallocate 2pt shots whose counterfactual 3pt EV exceeds their 2pt EV by at least 0.05.
 In our test set that policy yields **~23.0 expected points gained per 100 shots** (95% CI: **22.7–23.2**), from bootstrap over 500 samples.
 So we get a stable, quantified gain from a simple threshold rule.

 - **Percentile-style simulation** — If we replace the bottom 5% of 2pt shots by EV with the average 3pt EV, we see ~458 projected points gained on the test set (~51 per 100 reallocated shots).
 At 10% and 15% the total gain grows while the per-100 rate stays in a similar band.
 The policy layer refines this by tying reallocation to *uplift* instead of a fixed percentile.